Achieving Secrecy Capacity of the Wiretap Channel and Broadcast Channel with a Confidential Component: Polar Coding for Broadcast Channel with Confidential Messages

 which implies

 This completes the proof of \eqref{secrecy1}. \end{proof}

-Finally, let us show that the ``additional-message'' rate $R_1$ as given by \eqref{eq:r} is also achievable.
+Let us show that the ``additional-message'' rate $R_1$ as given by \eqref{eq:r} is also achievable.
 We have seen that any rate pair $(R_0,R_s)$ satisfying \eqref{eq:r0}-\eqref{eq:rs} is achievable in the system.
 Moreover, observe that Receiver 1 decodes correctly messages at the rate of $\min [I(U;Y),I(U;Z)]$ according to \eqref{eq:r1-1}-\eqref{eq:r1-2}, and additionally decodes messages at the rate of $I(V;Y|U)$ owing to the part of the encoding $\{t_i, i\in \cJ^{(1)}\}$ given by \eqref{eq:J1}.
-Since these two groups of information bits can be decoded simultaneously by Receiver 1, we conclude that it is possible to communicate to Receiver 1 an additional message at rate $R_1$. \remove{ $R_1$ can be made as large as $I(V;Y|U)+ \min [I(U;Y),I(U;Z)]$.
-Moreover, after allocating the information bits in $q^{N}$ to the common message as shown in Section \ref{sect:common} and some of the information bits in $t^{N}$ to the secret message as shown in Section \ref{secondsubsec}, one can always allocate the remaining information bits to the non-secret message.
-This clearly means that $R_1\leq I(V;Y|U)+ \min [I(U;Y),I(U;Z)]-R_0-R_s$ is achievable. $ $}
+Since these two groups of information bits can be decoded simultaneously by Receiver 1, we conclude that it is possible to communicate to Receiver 1 an additional message at rate $R_1$.